annaluizando/aegis/README.md

 npm test
 ```

-## License
+## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.